Masteroduo/Arch_dotfiles/README.md

 5. mpv - The best video player which can stream anime without dying.
 6. kitty - my preferred terminal emulator.
 I don't use `alacritty` because the config are too complicated for me.
 7. neofetch - We all know what this is...
-8. youtube-dl - This is CLI tool that helps me download Audio/Video from various sites in various formats
+8. yt-dlp - This is CLI tool that helps me download Audio/Video from various sites in various formats
 9. dunst - This is my Notification Daemon
   10. rofi - This is my preferred app launcher.
 You can use `dmenu` if you like.
   11. Discord - We all also know what this is..